McGlothlin/pelican-site/content/code/pagespeed.md

 I'd say the results speak for themselves!

 It's worth noting that this tool isn't perfect.
 Even if I have a high score I'm not guaranteed a fast page render, and not all pages will score the same.
 My front page doesn't score perfectly because of that beautiful picture my wife took, though it still scores in the 90s on both desktop and mobile.
 I've also noticed the scores can fluctuate, presumably due to the module trying different optimizations behind the scenes.
-In any case, there are clear benefits to using this module versus going at it alone.
+In any case, there are clear benefits to using this module versus going it alone.
 This simple optimization tool spared me from running around the internet trying to find a bunch of separate tools that yield the same end result.

 ### Was all this really necessary?